unik-name/docs.unikname.network/docs/uns-network-key-concepts/unik-pattern.md

 ## The group of length

-Patterns provide information about the group of length of the @unikname.
+Patterns provide information about the group of length of the @unikname ID.
 This is an information that complements the type and the script.

-For example for a @unikname of type ``individual`` and composed of ``Latin`` characters stands in the following group of lengths:
+For example: a @unikname of type `individual` composed of `Latin` characters stands in the following groups of lengths:
-- ``Tiny``: 4 to 5 characters
+- `Tiny`: 4 to 5 characters
-- ``Short``: 6 to 7 characters
+- `Short`: 6 to 7 characters
-- ``Medium``: 8 to 14 characters
+- `Medium`: 8 to 14 characters
-- ``Long``: more than 14 characters
+- `Long`: 15 characters and more

 :::warning
-Separators are ignored when determining the length of a Pattern of a @unikname.
+Separators are ignored when determining the length of a Pattern of a @unikname ID.

-Length is calculated with the shortest number of characteres in case of confusing letters.
-See SafeTypo&copy; algorythm for more information.
+Length is calculated with the shortest number of characters in case of confusing letters.
+See SafeTypo&copy; algorithm for more information.
 :::

 ## Similarities with other famous character string